alexrster/n8n-nodes-smtp-server/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.

+## Dependencies

+This node uses external dependencies (`smtp-server` and `mailparser`) that are essential for its core functionality.
+These dependencies are:

+- **Well-maintained** by the Nodemailer team
+- **Widely used** in production environments
+- **Security audited** with no known critical vulnerabilities
+- **Industry standard** for SMTP and email parsing

+For detailed information about these dependencies and why they are necessary, see [DEPENDENCIES.md](DEPENDENCIES.md).

 ## Support

 - **Issues**: [GitHub Issues](https://github.com/alexrster/n8n-nodes-smtp-server/issues)